yc3136/unriddle/README.md

 - Optimized CSS with proper separation of concerns
 - Efficient DOM manipulation
 - Minimal bundle size
+- **Note:** Using a different language or additional LLM instructions may increase response time, as the LLM may take longer to process translations or more complex instructions.

 ### **Error Handling & User Guidance**
 - **Smart error detection** for API key validation and quota issues